webmetic-de/n8n-nodes-webmetic/README.md

 * **New Visits**
   * Get: Retrieve a list of companies that have visited a specified domain for the first time
+* **Intensive Visits**
+  * Get: Retrieve a list of companies that have had intensive visits to a specified domain
+* **Returning Visits**
+  * Get: Retrieve a list of companies that have visited a specified domain multiple times

 ## Credentials